lutece-secteur-public/gru-module-notifygru-ticketing/README.md

 #Module NotifyGru Ticketing

 ##Introduction
-Le fournisseur de ressource (ticket) NotifyGru Ticketing fait le lien entre la tâche NotifyGru et le plugin ticketing.
-En effet, NotifyGru est conçu pour fonctionner avec une quelconque implémentation de la classe abstraite `fr.paris.lutece.plugins.workflow.modules.notifygru.service.AbstractServiceProvider` Lui-même implémentant l'interface `fr.paris.lutece.plugins.workflow.modules.notifygru.service.IProvider` qui définit les méthodes de base des fournisseurs.
+The resource provider (ticket) NotifyGru Ticketing is the link between the NotifyGru task and ticketing plugin..
+Indeed, NotifyGru is designed to work with any implementation of the abstract class `fr.paris.lutece.plugins.workflow.modules.notifygru.service.AbstractServiceProvider` Itself implements the interface `fr.paris.lutece.plugins.workflow.modules.notifygru.service.IProvider` which defines the basic methods of providers.
 ##Implémentation

-Le Module NotifyGru Ticketing est implémenté en fournisseur de ressource, c'est-à-dire qu'une seule instance de cette implémentation permet de fournir toutes les informations sur le plugin ticketing.
-Ceci a pour conséquence d'avoir une valeur de la propriété `managerProvider` toujours `FALSE` pour indiquer que nous avons une unique instance de ce service
+icketing Module NotifyGru is implemented resource provider, that is to say that only one instance of this implementation allows to provide all information on ticketing plugin.
+This has the consequence of having a property value `managerProvider` always `FALSE` to indicate that we have a unique instance of this service

-Dans le fichier context, nous aurons comme déclaration de BEAN : ``
+In the context file, we like reporting BEAN : ``

 ##Configuration

-La méthode `public int getOptionalDemandIdType( int nIdResourceHistory );` renvoi l'identifiant du type de demande par un système de mapping configuré dans le fichier des propriétés : `workflow-ticketing.demandType.ticketType.1=101 workflow-ticketing.demandType.ticketType.2=102workflow-ticketing.demandType.ticketType.3=103 workflow-ticketing.demandType.ticketType.4=104`
+The method `public int getOptionalDemandIdType( int nIdResourceHistory );` reference the identifier of the application type configured by a mapping system                      in the properties file : `workflow-ticketing.demandType.ticketType.1=101 workflow-ticketing.demandType.ticketType.2=102workflow-ticketing.demandType.ticketType.3=103 workflow-ticketing.demandType.ticketType.4=104`

 ##Utilisation du fournisseur

-Lorsque la tâche est initialement créée et le fournisseur choisi, l'instance de celui-ci donne les informations disponibles via des signets.
-Ces signets pourront être utilisés pour paramétrer les messages ou les objets des différents onglets :
+When the task is originally created and the selected provider, the instance of the latter gives the information available via bookmarks..
+These bookmarks can be used to set messages or objects of different tabs :

-* Civilité ${civility}
+* Civility ${civility}
-* Prénom ${firstname}
+* First name ${firstname}
-* Nom ${lastname}
+* Name ${lastname}
 * Référence ${reference}
-* Domaine ${ticket_domain}
+* Reference ${ticket_domain}
-* Nature de la sollicitation ${ticket_type}
+* Nature of the request ${ticket_type}
-* Assignation Entité / Agent ${unit_name}
+* Assigning Entity / Agent ${unit_name}
-* Problématique ${ticket_categorie}
+* problematic ${ticket_categorie}
-* Commentaire ${comment}
+* Comment ${comment}
-* Mode de contact ${contact_mode}
+* Fashion Contact ${contact_mode}
-* Téléphone fixe ${fixed_phone}
+* Phone ${fixed_phone}
-* Téléphone portable ${mobile_phone}
+* Cellphone ${mobile_phone}
-* Email ${email}
+* Mail ${email}
-* URL de saisis ${url_completed}
+* seized URL ${url_completed}
-* message de l'utilisateur ${user_message}
+* user message ${user_message}

-Lors de l'exécution de la tâche NotifyGru, l'instance du fournisseur donne toutes les informations nécessaires pour la construction du flux JSON.
+When performing the task NotifyGru, the provider instance provides all the necessary information to build the JSON stream.

 [Maven documentation and reports](http://dev.lutece.paris.fr/plugins/module-notifygru-ticketing/)